mkhazen/wagsrepo/salatencyarch.md

 Check the time differences between eventdatetime, EventLanded, SAProcessed

-Eventdatetime - is when the Event was created by the data loader EventLanded - is the time when Event reached Event hub.
+Eventdatetime - is when the Event was created by the data loader <br />
+EventLanded - is the time when Event reached Event hub. <br />
-SAProcessed - is the time when SA processed the record and saved
+SAProcessed - is the time when SA processed the record and saved <br />

 Almost less that a second Stream Analytics is reading and processing.